leah-jala/PP5-PaperDreams7Apr/README.md

     ![edit tutorial](docs/website/edit-tutorial.JPG)
     - The add/edit tutorial and add tutorial posts pages look and function the same.
     - The staff user is also provided a button from the main tutorials page (as would be navigated to by any user) so that if they see something that needs a correction, they can easily get to the Manage Tutorials page without have to use the My Account dropdown.

+The tutorials TutorialPost model makes use of django's 'ResizedImageField".
+With this, I was able to create parameters for the photo uploads, sizing the pixel size (400), the quality (75%, reducing file size), the directory, the image format (webp) and whether or not the image is a required field.
+I discovered this late in the project, otherwise I would have used it on the equivalent products model.

 ### Shop, including wishlist
 The shop is based on what most every e-commerce site looks like, including Boutique Ado on which this is based.
 This was chosen as I believe it is what people expect to see and be familiar with.
 I think it is with reason that every major site uses this model of presentation.